Whip up a batch of crispy and flavorful tilapia fish cakes with this easy (and yummy) recipe.

-I love this fish cakes recipes because it doesn’t really taste like fish.
+I love this tilapia fish cake recipe because it doesn’t really taste like fish.
 They are just crispy and delicious.
 Even my kids would agree.
 They happily eat fish cakes whenever I make them, which is a great motivator to make them more often.

 - 1 cup peeled and shredded russet potato